hslil25/hslil25/README.md

-- 👋 Hi, I’m Halil Tataroğlu {Halil Tʰatʰaɾo:ɫu}
+- 👋 Hey!
+I’m Halil Tataroğlu {Halil Tʰatʰaɾo:ɫu}.
+I was born in 2003 (according to the Gregorian calendar).
 - I'm a freshman at Bilkent University studying computer science.
 - I plan to graduate in 2025.
 - halil00tataroglu@gmail.com - 7/24